PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 ::: tip

-Due to how credits are accrued, there may be cases where your credit usage may go over the cap _slightly_.
+Due to how credits are accrued, there may be cases where your credit usage may _slightly_ go over the cap.

 In an example scenario, with cap set at 20 credits and long running workflow that uses 10 credits per run; it's possible that two concurrent events trigger the workflow, and the cap will won't apply until after the concurrent events are processed.